 This is the way to say “hello” using informal language.
 We recommend learning the standard Korean version of this phrase before the informal version.
 The reason is, standard Korean can be used with almost all people.
 You would only use informal Korean with people with close friends or those who are lower than you in the social rank.

 The low level of politeness using this phrase can also be interpreted as a sign of closeness.
 You might use this for texting close friends or when you see them in person.
 If you used a more formal version of “hello”, with friends or someone you are close with, it might make them feel distant.

 The informal way of saying “hello” is 안녕 (annyeong).
 You may notice that this is the building block for the standard and formal ways of this greeting.

-안녕 (annyeong) is used in a similar way to how the word ‘hi’ is used in English.
-Make sure to only use it with close friends or to children since it is informal.
+안녕 (annyeong) is used in a similar way to how the word ‘hi’ is used in the English language.
+Make sure to only use this greeting with close friends or to children since it is informal language.